diemastermonkey/yesno/README.md

 # yesno
-8 Lines of Python Answers Any Question Consistently With Simple Procedural Generation Trick
+8 lines answers any question consistently with this one simple Procedural Generation trick

 # Example (quotes are required)